brandonricharda/fakebook/README.md

 If you'd like to create a new account nonetheless, click **Sign up.**

 **Note:** Password recovery link has been eliminated since that function is useless without the mailer activated anyway (I disabled it because my SendGrid account was suspended – currently in the process of getting it back).
-I did get the Mailer working with the <a href="https://github.com/ryanb/letter_opener">Letter Opener/> gem on my local machine before disabling this feature, however.
+I did get the Mailer working with the Letter Opener gem before disabling this, though.

 <h2>Signup Page</h2>